TechsquareJoseph/joes-personalpage/index.md

 My name is Joseph, and I work for [Techsquare](http://www.techsquare.com/) at the [Massachusetts Green High Performance Computing Center](https://www.mghpcc.org/).

-I got this job during the summer of 2021, and started that September.
+I got this job during the summer of 2021, and started this September.

 ### What I'm Doing